-All venting of CNG must be done outdoors only, under conditions that will result in rapid dispersion of the product being released.
-When venting CNG to the atmosphere, consideration must be given for the use of a vent pipe or stack so that a flammable mixture will not reach a point of ignition.
+All venting of CNG must be done outdoors only under conditions that will result in rapid dispersion of the product being released.

+When venting to the atmosphere, consideration must be given to such factors as distance to buildings, terrain, wind direction and velocity, and use of a vent pipe or stack so that a flammable mixture will not reach a point of ignition.